enthusiasticgeek/Foucault_KnifeEdge_Mirror/README.md

 ![alt text]( https://github.com/enthusiasticgeek/Foucault_KnifeEdge_Mirror/blob/main/images/3d_intensity_plot.png "example output")

+## Limitations

-**Note:** Use 640x480 or smaller resolution images for faster processing (although the program will attempt to resize the images while still maintaning the aspect ratio.
+**Note:** Use 640x480 or smaller resolution images for faster processing (although the program will attempt to resize the images while still maintaning the aspect ratio).

 **Note:** A CSV output file is created with x-cordinate, y-coordinate, average intensity, distance from x.
 Column 1 is all points to the left of center of mirror and Column 2 is to the right of the center of mirror.